 sudo certbot renew --dry-run

-4. Firewall or Network Configuration Issues
+Reason 4.
+Network Configuration Issues

-Always use specialized SSL monitoring tools such as CertNotifier to receive immediate alerts when renewal issues occur or your certificates are otherwise approaching expiration.
+Even the best-configured setups will experience occasional issues.
+Proactive certificate monitoring and alerting are crucial.
+Always use specialized SSL monitoring tools such as CertNotifier to receive alerts well before renewal issues affect your service.
 Don't let automated renewals lull you into a false sense of security.